 - Register with the Electrical Workers Registration Board.

-Other admission requirements include a driver’s license, car ownership and positive drug test results.
+Other admission requirements include a driver’s license, own car and passing a drug test positively.
 Secondary school schemes like trades academies and STAR (The Secondary-Tertiary Alignment Resource) may assist those who wish to become electricians.

 Skills and Knowledge Required